-Key performance
+Key performance indicators

-During the year the Company received interest income of £26m (2019: £12m) from related parties.
-The Company used those cash resources to pay interest expense of £27m (2019: £11m) on the intercompany loan due to Fosse Master Issuer plc and other charges.
-The Company repaid £4m (2019: £ nil) on the intercompany loans during the year and received loan advances of £nil (2019: £1,470m).
+During the year the Company received interest income of £24.3m (2021: £27.8m) from related parties.
+The Company used those cash resources to pay interest expense of £24.1m (2021: £27.5m) on the intercompany loan due to Fosse Master Issuer plc and other charges.
+The Company repaid £188.8m (2021: £Nil) on the intercompany loans during the year and received loan advances of £nil (2021: £0.4m).
 All amounts were paid in full and on time.

 The key performance indicators used by management are predominantly consideration of whether there have been breaches of the transaction documents.
-However there are certain measures (triggers) set out in the transaction documents which are relevant to the Company including assessing whether all counterparties involved in the transaction have a rating that remains adequate to support their ongoing roles in the programme, and arrears related events.
+However there are certain measures (triggers) set out in the transaction documents which are relevant to the Company including assessing whether all counterparties involved in the transaction have a rating that remains adequate to support their on-going roles in the programme, and arrears related events.
 There were no triggers breached in the year.
-As at 1 January 2019, the Company voluntarily de-designated all hedge relationships.